 You may have a statutory right to cancel this insurance within a short period.
 Please refer to your policy summary or your policy document for further details.
 If you cancel you will receive a pro rata refund of premium from the insurer.
 We may also keep an amount that reflects our administrative costs of arranging and cancelling the insurance.

 If you wish to cancel outside this period you may not receive a pro rata refund of premium.
 We may also keep an amount that reflects our administrative costs of arranging and cancelling the insurance.

 Fees and charges

-We receive commission from the insurers or product providers with whom we deal and also make a charge of £135 for the administration of your insurance policy is detailed on the Policy Schedule.
+We receive commission from the insurers or product providers with whom we deal and also make a small charge for the administration of your insurance policy is detailed on the Policy Schedule.

 It is our intention to provide a high level of service at all times.
 However if you have reason to make a complaint about our service you should contact the partners at the above address or ring 02476 471 450.
 You may be entitled to refer it subsequently to the Financial Ombudsman Service.
 Further information is available at http://www.financial-ombudsman.org.uk/

 Please refer to your policy summary or your policy document if you need to notify a claim.
 You should contact the insurer direct as soon as possible using the contact details provided.
 If in doubt about who you should contact, please contact us on 02476 471 450.

 All personal information about you will be treated as private and confidential (even when you are no longer a customer), except where the disclosure is made at your request or with your consent in relation to administering your insurance, and except where law requires us.
 The FCA may ask us to provide it with access to our customer records in order that it may carry out a review of our activities.